miho/VRL-Documentation/vrl-studio/defining-a-workflow.md

 In this tutorial you will learn how to

-- add methods to an component instance
+- add methods to a component instance
 - define control flows
-- define dataflows
+- define data flows

 ## Difficulty Level##